 Mark Lane, Friday Evening, August 3, 1855.
 THE supplies of English and Foreign Wheat though mode-rate, are fully equal to the demand, and the little business doing in Wheat is at 1s. under the prices of Monday.
 It must be said, however, that holders are generally firm in declining to submit to any reduction.
 There has been next to nothing doing in floating cargoes.
 A cargo of Galatz Wheat on passage has been sold at 70s. cost, freight, and insurance.
 The demand for Maize does not continue at the advanced prices demanded for it by holders.
 A cargo of American off the coast has been sold at 39s.
 Barley meets a very slow sale at former rates.
-There is again a fair supply of Oats in fine condition.
+There is again a fair supply of Oats in flue condition.
 Monday's rates are sup-ported, but it is probable that a decline of 6d. must be sub-mitted to.
-No alteration in Beans or Peas.
-THE supplies of English and Foreign Wheat though modeestablishment.
+No alteration in Beans or Peas. declining to submit to any reduction.
+There has been next too ill at the time to inquire into the condition of that establishment.